wasimreja/wasimreja/README.md

 - 🌱 I’m currently learning **Backend Development**

-- 🤝 I’m looking to collaborate with other developers and build cool stuffs
+- 🤝🏼 I’m looking to collaborate with other developers and build cool stuffs

-- 🎯 2022 Goals: Contribute more to real-world projects and actively engage with the Open Source community
+- 🎯 2022 Goals: Contribute more to real-world projects and actively engage with the open source community

 - 📫 How to reach me **wr2435@it.jgec.ac.in**